Unaussprechlichen Kulten: In popular culture

 In F. Paul Wilson's 1981 novel The Keep, Captain Klaus Woermann reads an excerpt from the Unaussprechlichen Kulten and finds it a disturbing experience.
 However, the text doesn't appear to be the same absolute forerunner of doom as the Necronomicon.

 The 2009 novel Triumff by Dan Abnett features a page of the Unaussprechlichen Kulten, shown to the titular hero as a test to see if he has ever studied Goetia.
 It induces instinctive nausea in those never previously exposed to pure Lore.

 In the 2013 novel The Kindred of Darkness by Barbara Hambly the book is among the volumes in poor condition offered, presumably at very low prices, on a table outside the door of a used book dealer in London.

+In a trilogy the Cthulhu Casebooks the first book, Sherlock Homes and the Shadwell Shadows by James Lovegrove the book is mentioned in the research that Sherlock and Watson undertake.

 "Von Unaussprechlichen Kulten" is the title of a song by death metal band Nile from their 2005 album Annihilation of the Wicked.

 There is a reference to Unaussprechlichen Kulten in the 1992 PC game, Alone in the Dark.
 There is also a reference to the book, along with one to the Necronomicon, in the 2015 video game Wolfenstein: The Old Blood.

 A death metal band from Chile adopted the name Unaussprechlichen Kulten.
 Their lyrics are inspired by the works of H. P. Lovecraft.